dariusbtzc/spin_booking/README.md

 ## Requirements
 - Python 3.x
-- Compatible with macOS and Linux (not tested on Windows)
+- Compatible with macOS and Linux

 ## Booking details
 - Booking configurations can be found in `config.json`.